 The place of decorative stones is significantly getting popular in garden decoration.
-If you grow up plants like herbs, you should use an herb stone marker in your garden.
+If you grow up plants like herbs, you should use an herb garden stones marker in your garden.
 They are as sweet garden decor as vegetable gardening stone markers.
-In this article, I am going to mention herb stone markers and share its making at the end.
+There is information about how to use herb garden stones and how to paint stones with the marker.

-Meanwhile, this kind of stone isn’t much functional in balconies.
-Nevertheless, the decorative aspect of these stones significantly come forward.
+Meanwhile, this kind of stone is not much functional in balconies.
+Nevertheless, the decorative aspect of these stones significantly comes forward.
 Because herb stones match perfectly with other decorative pallet planters.
-To illustrate, you can make a herb stone with a name tag for that planter, if you have a mint planted in your pallet planter.
+To illustrate, you can make a herb stone with a name tag for that planter, if you have a mint plant in your pallet planter.

 In addition to mentioned above, there are a lot of stone types for making herb stones.
 For example, pebblestones and river rocks, the shape of which is round are suitable stones.
 On the other hand, there are a few paint types to apply to stones.
 They are guache and acrylic.
 These paints are both non-soluble and waterproof.
 I mean painted stones never distort when it rains.

 Another interesting point is these stones are child education-oriented.
 So you can easily teach herb names to your child.
 After you and your child make a herb stone together, he will learn more quickly in that way.
 Thus your child learns the herb names by experiencing them.
 Imagine while your child is three years old count herbs name, for example, sage, parsley, mint, basil, chives, thyme.

 Let’s take a look at how to make a mint stone.
 No need for being much competent apparently.

 - black marker,